 Preparation phase:

-Approach world leaders - in politics, religion and other fields of human existence, the WTO, WEF and WFP, the President of the Slovak Republic, the Prime Minister of the Government of the Slovak Republic and “spotless” personalities to ask their positions on the subjects above.
+Approach world leaders - in politics, religion and other fields of human existence, the WTO, WEF, WFP and “spotless” personalities to ask their positions on the subjects above.
 It is vital to develop details for each of the subjects.
 The priority is to launch the desired reporting in Slovakia.

 Partners